lightward/mechanic-tasks/tasks/accept-a-maximum-number-of-orders-per-day/README.md

 ### Important notes

 * ​This task only works for products that have inventory tracking enabled, which are configured to be unavailable when out of stock.
-This means that the "Track quantity" product option needs to be disabled, and the "Continue selling when out of stock" option needs to be disabled, for all products.
+This means that the "Track quantity" product option needs to be enabled, and the "Continue selling when out of stock" option needs to be disabled, for all products.
 * **This task may be not behave as intended if you receive multiple orders per minute.
 We don't recommend using it for high-volume stores.**